Kurazume/HEARTS/Manual.md

 2. How to start/stop the evaluation.

-Say “Evaluation”.
+Say “HYO-KA”.
 The scores will be changed.

 ![image](image/18.png)